 - Can’t find the right tune to fit your project?
 Why not try a custom song!
 Marmoset has an excellent track record of producing custom pieces for brands like Nintendo, Toms, and Levis.
 Some of their artists have even been known to tweak existing tracks to better fit your video.

-License Lab: Exclusive licensed music, smaller selection of high quality tunes, not royalty free.
+5. License Lab: Exclusive licensed music, smaller selection of high-quality tunes, not royalty free.
 Hands-on, personal approach to finding music.

-No matter what your budget is, there are plenty of stock music sites out there to fit your needs and sound great too.
+No matter what your budget is for, there are plenty of stock music sites out there to fit your business video needs and sound great too.
 Do you have any you’d like to add to our list?
 Let us know in the comments!

 - Choosing Music for Your Video by Wistia